jwstegemann/fritz2/www/src/pages/docs/30_Render HTML.md

 }
 ```

-Of course, you can also use a subtype of `RenderContext`, like a certain `Tag`, as receiver if you want to limit the
+Of course, you can also use a subtype of `RenderContext`, like a `Tag`, as receiver if you want to limit the
 usage of your component to this parent type.

 Using plain functions, it's also straight forward to parametrize your component: